 Use these examples of content writing to help you succeed!

-Breaking into content writing might seem challenging, but you will likely find jobs fairly easily.
+Breaking into content writing might seem challenging, but you will likely find entry level writing jobs relatively easily.
 The real issue is getting enough experience to charge more for your writing.
-But over time, content writing can become a lucrative side hustle or full-time job.
+But content writing can become a lucrative side hustle or full-time job over time.

-You can absolutely learn this skill, and knowing more about content writing will help you with marketing, sales, business, and more.
+You can learn this skill!
+Knowing more about content writing will help you with marketing, sales, business, and more.

 So start practicing and get some experience using these examples of content writing!
 You can earn more money and gain valuable knowledge.
-And while you’re at it, see our step-by-step guide on becoming an author.
+And while you’re at it, see our step-by-step guide on how to become an author.